Overnight Oats Mango Parfait

 Instructions

-Add the dry oats and milk to a pot and bring to a boil.
+Combine oats and milk in a pot and bring to a gentle boil.

-Reduce heat, and mix in the sugar, salt, and chopped cherries.
+Reduce heat and stir in the brown sugar, salt, and cherries.

 Blueberry Chocolate Oatmeal Bowl